 As mentioned earlier, cannabis is made up of many compounds, called cannabinoids.
 The two most common cannabinoids are CBD and THC.
-When these cannabinoids are ingested, they attach onto the CB1 and CB2 receptors of the ECS and function in a similar way to the body’s endocannabinoids.
+When these cannabinoids are ingested.
+They attach onto the CB1 and CB2 receptors of the ECS and function in a similar way to the body’s endocannabinoid system.

 When cannabidiol (CBD) cannabinoids are ingested, the ECS might respond in a few different ways.

 Both CBD and THC work by attaching onto the to the body’s ECS receptors.
 However, each compound has a unique makeup, which means they affect the human body differently.
 THC attaches to CB1 receptors and CBD latches onto CB2’s.
 Depending on whether CBD or THC has attached to these receptors determines how the body responds.

 Full Spectrum CBD Oil vs Broad Spectrum